-Japan's industrial production rebounded 4 percent in December from November and household spending increased for a second month, suggesting the still-weak economy is gaining some steam after last year's tsunami disaster and flooding in Thailand that disrupted manufacturers' supply chains.
+Japan's industrial production rebounded 4 percent in December from November and household spending increased, suggesting the still-weak economy is gaining some steam after last year's tsunami disaster and flooding in Thailand that disrupted manufacturers' supply chains.

 Output of automobiles, cell phones and semiconductors drove the gains last month after production fell 2.7 percent in November.
 Manufacturers project further production increases in January and February, the Ministry of Economy, Trade and Industry said Tuesday.

-But Japan's unemployment rate edged up to 4.6 percent and Junko Nishioka, economist at RBS Japan Securities, cautioned that the economic outlook was "mixed."
+But Japan's unemployment rate edged up 0.1 point to 4.6 percent in December, and Junko Nishioka, economist at RBS Japan Securities, cautioned that the economic outlook was "mixed."

-The factory data showed that shipments grew 4.5 percent and inventories fell 2.9 percent, both healthy indicators.
+The industrial production data showed that shipments grew 4.5 percent and inventories fell 2.9 percent, both healthy indicators.
 Broadly speaking, production was led by strength in the electronics, automobile and general machinery sectors, the report showed.

 Looking ahead, manufacturers predicted that industrial output would rise 2.5 percent in January and another 1.2 percent in February, according to a METI survey.